+Professional Boxing and Wrestling Event Regulations Final Regulations Adopted 11/21/02 his duties.
 B. Inspectors shall be assigned by the event inspector to be in charge of the dressing room and the corners and shall accompany the boxers to the corner.
 An inspector shall remain in each corner and assure compliance with this chapter.
 C. An inspector shall assist the event inspector during the weigh-in and the ringside physician during the physical examination.

-D. Inspectors shall perform other duties as assigned to assure compliance with this chapter.
+D. Inspectors shall [comply with all procedures established by the department and] perform other duties as assigned to assure compliance with this chapter.
 18 VAC 120-40-190.
 Duties of boxing referees.

-An assigned referee shall perform the following duties before, during, and after each assigned contest:

-1. Provide the prefight instructions to boxers;

-2. Assure that each boxer is properly gloved and wearing the required safety equipment;
+An assigned referee shall [pass a prefight physical performed by the ringside physician in accordance with 18 VAC 120-40-220, comply with all procedures established by the department and] perform the following duties before, during, and after each assigned contest: 1.
+Provide the prefight instructions to boxers; 2.
+Assure that each boxer is properly gloved and wearing the required safety equipment;

-3. Exercise supervision over the conduct of the contest to assure compliance with this chapter and to take immediate corrective action when a failure to comply is observed;
+3. Exercise supervision over the conduct of the contest to assure compliance with this